hasindu2008/slow5tools/docs/commands.md

    Number of reads to write into one FAST5 file [default value: 4000]
 *  `-p, --iop INT`:
    Number of I/O processes [default value: 8].
 Increasing the number of I/O processes makes conversion significantly faster, especially on HPC with RAID systems (multiple disks) where this can be as high as 64.
+*   `-o DIR`
+   Output directory where the FAST5 files will be written.
 *  `--verbose INT`:
     Verbosity level for the log messages [default value: 0].